Pieter Gerardus van Overstraten

-Pieter Gerardus van Overstraten (19 February 1755, in Bergen op Zoom – 22 August 1801, in Batavia) was Governor-General of the Dutch East Indies from 1796 until 1801.
+Pieter Gerardus van Overstraten (19 February 1755 – 22 August 1801) was Governor-General of the Dutch East Indies from 1796 until 1801.
 He was the last Governor-General of the Dutch East India Company, which was dissolved, bankrupt in 1799, but he remained in post as the Dutch state took over ruling its territories in the Indies.
 In that sense, he was also the first state appointed Governor-General of the Dutch East Indies.

 Van Overstraten was appointed member-extraordinary of the Council of Justice (Raad van Justitie) in Batavia/Jakarta in 1780.
 He arrived in there in 1781.
 Subsequently, he was promoted to full member.
 In the same year, he was made interim Advocate-Fiscal.
 He was made Second Secretary to the High Government of the Indies in 1784.
 He was promoted in 1786 to First Secretary.
 He became Counsellor-extraordinary to the Dutch Council of the Indies in 1789.
 By 1791 he was Governor and Director of Java's Northeast Coast, in which post he greatly distinguished himself.
 During his time in the Northeast Coast, he was instrumental in getting Hamengkubuwono I established as the first Sultan of Yogyakarta.
 He wrote an historically important memoir for his successor containing information about that area during his term of office.

 On 16 August 1796 Pieter van Overstraten was selected as Governor-General.
 On 17 February 1797, Willem Arnold Alting resigned as Governor-General and Commissioner of Police (Commissaris-General).
 He handed over his offices to Van Overstaten.
 The appointment was confirmed in the Netherlands on 22 January 1798.
 When the High Government of the Indies was dissolved in 1799, he resigned as Commissioner of Police, but remained as Governor-General serving the Batavian Republic, which the Netherlands had become under Napoleon Bonaparte.
 He remained in post until his death in Batavia in 1801.